maiklr1ch/ts-raycasting/README.md

 # 3D raycasting

-3D Raycasting was implemented way much simpler, that in C, with TypeScript.
+3D Raycasting was implemented a way much simpler, than in C, with TypeScript.

 Source article (written in C++): [Raycasting](https://lodev.org/cgtutor/raycasting.html)